NayanaChandrika99/tennr-trl/README.md

 - ✅ Stage-specific configuration and documentation
 - ✅ Automated tests and CI-ready workflow
 - ✅ Training entry points configured for future GPU runs

-Review `docs/REVISED_PLAN.md` for the complete engineering roadmap and Phase 2 prerequisites.

 ---